Using the information that:

 We collect, use and share your information as set out in this privacy notice, which means that we and the third parties we’ve told you about have access to your information.

-However, we are authorised by the Financial Conduct Authority which means that we are required to act fairly, ethically and lawfully.
+However, we are authorised by the Financial Conduct Authority which means that we are required to act fairly, ethically and lawfully in addition to our own high standards.

 We also minimise the impact on your data protection rights, interests and freedoms by: